~ Gallery - Shops ~

 A row of six shops at the end of Park Road, built in the late 1950s by Tomlinson Bros of Sedgley.

-Serving the Stickley Estate, these shops weres once thriving with fish & chip shop, butchers, hairdressers, hardware, grocery and a clothes shop, they had become neglected by the 1990's and an eyesore during their later years.
+Serving the Stickley Estate, these shops were once thriving with fish & chip shop, butchers, hairdressers, hardware, grocery and a clothes shop, they had become neglected by the 1990's and an eyesore during their later years.

-The new bungalows in Park Road
+New bungalows that replaced the shops in Park Road

 Photo CDM 2014